yorkie-team/yorkie/ROADMAP.md

 ## Yorkie v0.1

 Yorkie's first release version, v0.1, aims to implement the basic features of the document store for building collaborative editing applications.
-And it should be reliably available for services used in production environments.

 ### 2019
  - Nov: Start the project with adding basic structure(Agent, Client, Document)